Holy Ghost Church of East Africa

-The Holy Ghost Church of East Africa, known among its adherents as Akurinu (sometimes “Akorino”), is an African sect of Christianity common in the central region of Kenya among the Agikuyu community.
+The Holy Ghost Church of East Africa, known among its adherents as Akurinu (sometimes “Akorino”), is an African sect of Christianity common in the central region of Kenya among the Agikuyu, Aembu and Ameru community.
 The sect incorporates some aspects of Christianity with those of traditional Kikuyu religious beliefs.
 The sect was officially registered in 1959.
-However, it traces its origins between the years 1926 - 1930 in Limuru, Kiambu County, Central Kenya.
+However, it traces its origins between the years 1926 and 1930 in Limuru, Kiambu County, Central Kenya.

 History

 The origin of the word akurinu is not clear.
-It is said by some to come from the Kikuyu question ‘Mukuri-ni’ which translates to ‘who is the redeemer?’.
+It is said by some to come from the Kikuyu question ‘Mukuri-nú’ which translates to ‘who is the redeemer?’.
 Others say that it comes from the growling sounds made by early adherents to the sect when possessed by the spirit, an act described as gukurina.
 In his book Facing Mt.
 Kenya, Jomo Kenyatta states that the akurinu referred to themselves as Arooti(dreamers), people of God.

 The akurinu identify Joseph Ng’ang’a as the founder of the sect.
-It was Ng’ang’a who ascended Mount Kenya (then known as Mount Kirinyaga) with the first four akurinu prophets - Joseph Kanini, Henry Maina, Philip Mukubwa and Lilian Njeru.
-It was on this ascension that the akurinu say Njeru was instructed to remove all adornments she had worn, throw them into the River Nyamindi and cover her hair.
+It was Ng’ang’a who ascended Mount Kenya (then known as Mount Kirinyaga) with the first four akurinu prophets - Joseph Kanini, Henry Maina, Philip Mukubwa, and Lilian Njeru.
+It was on this ascension that the akurinu say Njeru was instructed to remove all adornments she had worn, throw them into River Nyamindi, and cover her hair.
 They also claim to have been instructed by God to lift their hands in the air as they pray.
 These two practices form an integral part of akurinu religious beliefs today.

 Henry Maina is credited with composing most of the 544 hymns in the akurinu hymn book.
 It is said that he was given the gift of music by God on condition that he would not marry.
 However, after marrying a woman from Nyahururu, he lost his musical prowess.
 His name was replaced by that of David Ikegu in the Akurinu New Testament.

 In the 1950s at the height of tension between the British colonial government and natives, the movement came under heavy suppression from the colonial government which was opposed to any indigenous religious movement.
 Joseph Ng’ang’a was shot dead on 2 February 1934 by British soldiers while praying in a cave.